borco/tasktracker/README.md

 A tasks can:

-* have a maximum or minimum numbers
+* have a maximum or minimum number of repeats
 * have a maximum or minimum duration
 * can be daily, weekly or monthly